Investigations: FFA, OCT, Ultrasound, Perimetry

 An eye and orbit ultrasound is a test that uses high-frequency sound waves to get measurements and produce detailed images of your eye and eye orbit.
 The orbit is the socket in your skull in which your eye sits.

 Sometimes called eye studies, the procedure is usually performed by an ophthalmologist (a doctor specializing in diagnosing and treating eye disorders and diseases).
-Eye studies can also be performed by a technician in an office, outpatient center, or hospital.
+Eye studies can also be performed by a technician in an office, outpatient centre, or hospital.

 Our visual world is composed of images of colors, textures, edges and contrasts.
 In addition, these images may be moving or flickering.
 The goal of visual testing is to quantitate of these functions.